 Research gap: Various studies have been conducted in the area if financial literacy but mostly have focused on one or two variables of financial literacy at a time.
 Few researches have taken into account the interplay between financial knowledge, attitude, and behaviour as a whole.
 A large body of research has sought to determine the effect of investors' financial literacy on predetermined actions, as this review reveals.
 Therefore, present study uses all dimensions to calculate financial literacy of investors.
 Main aim of financial literacy is to improve decision outcome of investors.
-Various studies have studied relation between financial literacy and decision making but attitude being a mediating variable in decision of investors, its effect on their attitude and subsequent effect on decision making of investors in identified.
+Various studies have studied relation between financial literacy and decision making but attitude being a mediating variable in decision of investors have not been studied in Saudi Arabia context so far.
+Along with literacy level of investors, its effect on their attitude and subsequent effect on decision making of investors in identified.